- Daufuskie Island Residents Only -

 How much will you be charging for pets?

-For Daufuskie Island Residents the fee for pets will be $10/pet.
+For QDR Pass Holders the fee for pets will be a reduced $10/pet.
 Pet fees will be refunded with proof of a vet visit for your furry friends.

 Due to allergy concerns all pets must remain outside of the passenger cabin.
 All pets must be on leashes and restrained at all times.